 Early on, in 2003, New Hampshire created one of the nation’s first all-payer claims databases (“APCD”) to collect and disseminate healthcare price information, and many other states were soon to follow.
 In 2007, price transparency leader New Hampshire took its APCD one step further and launched NHHealthCost.org, a website that provides the median bundled prices for the thirty most common healthcare services.
-Continuing the trend, New Hampshire’s legislature was highly active in considering innovative cost containment solutions and expanding price transparency initiatives during most recent legislative sessions.
+Continuing the trend, New Hampshire’s legislature remains highly active in considering innovative cost containment solutions and expanding price transparency initiatives.

 New Hampshire’s current regular legislative session runs from 1/3/2018 – 7/1/2018.

 |2018||HB1418||Reporting||TRANSPARENCY AND COST CONTROL OF PHARMACEUTICAL DRUG PRICES : This bill requires the commissioner of the department of health and human services, in consultation with the insurance commissioner, to develop a list of certain critical prescription drugs for purposes of cost control and transparency.
 Under this bill, the commissioner shall make an annual report on prescription drugs and their role in overall health care spending in the New Hampshire.||Active – Introduced on 1/3/18 and currently in subcommittee|